shariq1989/cookbook/content/recipe/Butter_Chicken.md

 +++
 title = "Murgh Makhani-Butter Chicken" date = "2021-03-22"
-description = "This homemade Butter Chicken is made in the Instant Pot or the stove-top and fits a low carb and keto diet.
-It can also be modified to fit a vegetarian and vegan diet." tags = [
+description = "This creamy, homemade butter chicken can be made in the Instant Pot or the stove-top and tastes just like what you would order from a restaurant.
+This recipe fits the macros for a low carb and keto diet." tags = [
     "entree",
-    "indian",
     "low carb",
     "keto",
     "instant pot"